What makes Belarus a unique country to travel to?

 Visible and hidden dangers exist, including potholes, unlighted or poorly lighted streets, inattentive and dark-clothed pedestrians walking on unlighted roads, drivers and pedestrians under the influence of alcohol, and disregard for traffic rules.
 Driving in winter is especially dangerous because of ice and snow.
 Driving with caution is urged at all times.

 DUI fines vary from 15 to 35 minimum tariff units (from $200 to $500) for the first detected offense.
 Repeated offenders within 365 days may be subject to criminal prosecution (up to 6 months in prison or up to two years of corrective labor).

 Drivers are expected to yield for pedestrians crossing at pedestrian crossings marked by respective road signs or road markings, and intersections not controlled by a traffic signal or a road policeman.

 Use of hand-held mobile phones while driving is prohibited.
 Radio-dispatched taxi services are generally reliable, arrive promptly once called, and usually offer the lowest fare.
 Most radio-dispatched taxis are metered.
-Current fare is approximately $1 per mile.
+The current fare is approximately $1 per mile.
 However, the minimum charge is about 4 dollars which includes the first 3-4 miles of travel.
-With the majority of taxi services, the rates are the same during the day and in the overnight hours.
+With the majority of taxi services, the rates are the same during the day and during the overnight hours.
 The use of informal, unregistered taxis is not recommended.

-When travelling on public transportation of any kind, you should be wary of pickpockets and other petty crime.
+When traveling on public transportation of any kind, you should be wary of pickpockets and other petty crimes.
 If you are interested in car rentals, there are several western rental agencies currently operating in Minsk.
 In general, rental-car networks in Belarus are not well developed.

 You may experience significant delays (1-12 hours)in crossing the border by road into neighboring countries, especially Poland and Lithuania.